 Talk to an Attorney First

 If you’re considering bankruptcy or plan on taking action with any of the above steps, talk to a bankruptcy attorney first.
-Many bankruptcy attorneys will give you a free consultation where you can discuss your situation and put together a plan to pay off your debts.
+Many bankruptcy attorneys will give you a free case evaluation where you can discuss your situation and put together a plan to pay off your debts.
 If you’re in the Portland, Oregon area, feel free to schedule an appointment with me, and I will point you in the right direction, whether you plan on filing for bankruptcy or not.